Prince George’s County Assault Penalties

 Specific Defenses or Mitigating Factors

 Specific defenses and mitigating factors could stem from the fact that many eye-witness accounts of an assault are from people who did not see the full scope of what happened.
-Witnesses may have heard a scuffle or shouting
+Witnesses may have heard a scuffle or shouting and turned to see a fight in progress.
+They may see one person pushing another and did not see who pushed first.

 Witness accounts could be subjective, could have inaccuracies, or witnesses may have a motive for blaming one person.
 For example, they may be supporting a friend involved in the assault.
 A third-party bystander who did not know the participants is typically considered to have more credibility.

 For example, a person who refuses to cooperate with being arrested and thrashes around trying to keep an officer from cuffing him could accidentally bump the officer in the face with their elbow.
-This could be seen as an assault in Prince George’s County and the person could potentially face legal penalties.
+This could be seen as an assault in PG County and the person could potentially face legal penalties.
 While the person did not intend it or mean to do it and may have just been resisting, they could face charges because contact was made.

 Evidence an Attorney Could Gather to Challenge the Prosecution’s Case